-Candidates for Southern Midcoast senate seat outline priorities
+Candidates for Southern Midcoast Senate seat outline priorities

 What experience/expertise would you bring to this posting?

-I retired from the U.S. Air Force after 20 years service in 1982.
-Following my military service, I worked for Datapoint, Racal Milgo, Apple Computer Company and my private consultancy for 10 years in New York and Connecticut.
-My wife and I relocated from Connecticut to Brunswick in 2000 after retiring in 1999.

-I served as an appointed director of the Brunswick Sewer District from 2002 to 2005 and the eastern director of the Pine Tree State Rifle and Pistol Association from 2015 to date.
+I served as an appointed director of the Brunswick Sewer District from 2002-2005 and the eastern director of the Pine Tree State Rifle and Pistol Association from 2015 to date.
 I am a life member of a number of organizations including the National Rifle Association, Central States VHF Society, Maine Air Museum, Sportsman’s Alliance of Maine and Maine Amateur Radio Foundation.

 Where can readers learn more about your candidacy?